Admission Open: Value Investing Workshops – Offline (Mumbai) and Online

-One of the first lessons I learned from my Yoga teacher was what she told me during my first class – “Yoga isn’t about rapid movements but long pauses.
+One of the first lessons I learned from my yoga teacher was that “yoga is not about rapid movements but long pauses.
 Slow down, calm down, don’t hurry, and trust the process.”

 The thing about yoga — or any exercise — is that there isn’t a comfort zone.
 But if you have a sound process, and practice it diligently, over time it starts to work for you.

-I came across one such time-tested process framework recently while reading Michael Mauboussin’s “Reflections on the Ten Attributes of Great Investors.”
-Mauboussin is a Managing Director and Head of Global Financial Strategies at Credit Suisse, and author of some amazing books like The Success Equation and More Than You Know.
-He is one successful value investor, and thus the process he has laid out in his note is a great help for any serious investor seeking a winning investment process.
+I came across one such time-tested process framework while reading Michael Mauboussin’s “Reflections on the Ten Attributes of Great Investors.”
+Mauboussin is Head of Consilient Research at Counterpoint Global, Morgan Stanley Investment Management, and author of some amazing books like The Success Equation and More Than You Know.
+He is a highly successful value investor, and thus the process he has laid out in his note is a great help for any serious investor seeking a winning investment process.

 Here are my reviews of the ten attributes Mauboussin has laid out in his note.